 Singapore – The Singaporean weather is a little less predictable in August, but it makes a good stop-over to get over your jetlag before continuing to Koh Samui where the weather should be more guaranteed.

-Thailand – The monsoon is at its fullest in August throughout the country with the exception of Koh Samui and other east coast beaches.
+Thailand – The monsoon is at its fullest in August throughout the country except for Koh Samui and other east coast beaches.

 Vietnam – Central Vietnam is best in August though you may see the odd rain shower and we have negotiated some great deals with hotels throughout the country.